reactabular/reactabular/docs/examples/all-features.md

 import React from 'react';
 import { compose } from 'redux';
 import {
-  cloneDeep, findIndex, orderBy, keys, values, transforms } from 'lodash';
+  cloneDeep, findIndex, orderBy, keys, values, transform } from 'lodash';
 import * as Table from 'reactabular-table';
 import * as search from 'searchtabular';